tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/访问控制与权限管理/临时密钥生成及使用指引_intl_en.md

 ## Getting a Temporary Key

-You can get a temporary key via [COS STS SDK](https://github.com/tencentyun/qcloud-cos-sts-sdk).
+You can get a temporary key via [COS STS SDK](https://github.com/tencentyun/qcloud-cos-sts-sdk), or by calling the STS API directly.

->!The Java SDK is used as an example in this document.
+>!
+The Java SDK is used as an example in this document.
 To use it, you need to get the SDK code (version number) on GitHub.
 If you cannot find the SDK version number, check whether this SDK version is available on GitHub.

 ### COS STS SDK